squee72564/LC_Simple_Save_Editor/README.md

 # Lethal Company Simple Save Editor
 This is a simple python tool that allows you to change parameters within the encrypted LC save files.

+## Updated for v50!
+New features added include:
+- New planets
+- New kitchen knife and easter egg items

 ## Requirements:
 1. [Python](https://www.python.org/downloads/) (I use version 3.11.2 and there may be conflicts with older versions)
 2. [pycryptodome package](https://pypi.org/project/pycryptodome/)